All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Adding Ipamorelin: Amplification Through a Second Pathway

 Ipamorelin acts on the ghrelin receptor, which is a separate receptor from the GHRH receptor.
-Research has demonstrated that simultaneous stimulation of both the GHRH and ghrelin pathways produces a synergistic (greater than additive) GH response .
+Research has demonstrated that simultaneous stimulation of both the GHRH and ghrelin pathways produces a combined (greater than additive) GH response .
 By adding Ipamorelin to the GHRH-based signals from Sermorelin and CJC-1295, the stack amplifies GH output through two distinct receptor systems.

 Preserving Pulsatility